Skip to content

 James Patterson has been Forbes’ highest-paid author for three consecutive years and is also the Guinness World Record holder for the New York Times bestseller, with over 300 million copies of his books sold worldwide.
 These notorious accomplishments prove he’s a celebrated author of romance and suspense novels.

 If you want to read his contemporary romance books, try Sam’s Letters to Jennifer and Suzanne’s Diary for Nicholas.
 Patterson shared on Goodreads that his favorite written thriller series are Maximum Ride, Women’s Murder Club, and Alex Cross.
-Whether complete drama, extraordinary love stories, or a terrifying and unexpected turn of events, Patterson got them all in his books.
+Whether complete drama, extraordinary love stories, or a terrifying and unexpected turn of events, Patterson delivers them all in his books.

 “You only have a few times in your life to really cut loose, so you might as well take them when they come.”

-James Patterson, 1st To Die
+James Patterson, 1st To Die (Women’s Murder Club)

 3. Linda Lael Miller, 1949 -